unmeshvrije/python-for-beginners/Assignments/Labs/Lab_1.md

 * __Example output__:
 ```

 He.
-What is your name? *Emily*
+What is your name: Emily
 Hello, Emily.
 My name is Robert.
-How old are you? *25*
+How old are you: 25

 Data registered:
 Name: Emily
 Age: 25